 The San Francisco – Bay Area Challenge is an excellent illustration of what needs to be done.
 The simple answer known solutions will not occur – but take heart there are people out there who know what to do and are not afraid to illustrate the steps. (here)

-The below-ground world of tunnels and conduit (vehicles, gas, power, clean, gray and black water) of New York City is not climate proof.
+The below-ground world of tunnels and conduits (vehicles, gas, power, clean, gray, and black water) of New York City is not climate-proof.
 Given the positives of the walls and ramparts, the capacity to fragment infrastructure systems to function independently is implied, but the policy is dishonest unless the question “who is in and out” is answered.

 Global processes are geologically instantaneous events in the context of the last half-billion years.
 They occur daily but remain well outside of human experience.
 We are unlikely to “duck and cover” or step back from the waves of an unobservable rise of the ocean at the base of a massive river basin.
 Creating incentives to do so is the challenge of our time.

-The sea rise may be known first in Kiribati, Vanuatu, and the Marshall Islands who have already given the world a poignant reminder: If the world fails to halt global warming they disappear in the tide.
+The sea rise may be known first in Kiribati, Vanuatu, and the Marshall Islands who have already given the world a poignant reminder by saying: If the world fails to halt global warming we do not want to disappear in the tide.
 Who will take us in?